dhutapratama/docs/packages.md

         ]);
     }

-Now, when users of your package execute Laravel's `vendor:publish` command, your file will be copied to the specified publish location.
+Now, when users of your package execute Lets's `vendor:publish` command, your file will be copied to the specified publish location.
 Once your configuration has been published, its values may be accessed like any other configuration file:

     $value = config('courier.option');